butames/markdown-cv/index.md

 __Graduate Assistant, Division of Health Promotion and Behavioral Sciences, UTHealth (Houston, TX)__
 - Assist faculty in writing and submitting grants.
 - Monitor and track faculty research projects.
+- Collect and clean data for research projects.
+- Review manuscripts in preparation for publication.

 `2013 - 2015`
 __Graduate Assistant Library Services, UTHealth (Houston, TX)__